-I drive a compact Toyota, so I can rage about SUV’s and oil depletion.
+I drive a compact Toyota, so I can rage about climate change and oil depletion.
 I recycle regularly, so I can rage about the wasting of our resources.
-And I drink rye whisky (well, not anymore) so I can rage about everything else.
+And I (occasionally) drink rye whisky so I can rage about everything else.

-I started my career as a wildlife biologist, then was a forestry consultant, then a biologist again, then a university professor, then a municipal planner.
+I started my career as a wildlife biologist, morphed into a forestry consultant, then a landscape ecologist, then a university professor, then a municipal planner.
 Now I’m trying to juggle all of them in an attempt to find a career which is both rewarding and free of workplace idiots.
 That first requirement is probably attainable; I suspect the latter is a pipe-dream.

-I live in a small loft apartment in Victoria, BC, which has strangely-shaped walls painted a hideous yellow-beige colour.
-But it has lots of kitchen counters and it’s the only apartment I’ve ever found which has a picture window as part of the shower, with a view of trees in the foreground and the snow-covered Olympic Mountains in the distance.
+I live in a small loft apartment on Vancouver Island (British Columbia) which has strangely-shaped walls painted a hideous yellow-beige colour.
+But it has lots of kitchen counters and it’s the only apartment I’ve ever found which has a picture window in the bathroom with a view of trees in the foreground and the snow-covered Olympic Mountains in the distance.
 If I can sit on the toilet and look at a glacier, I can put up with the dreadful wall colour.

 I live in western Canada, a good perch from which to observe the passing world because the worst thing anybody thinks about us is that, as a people, we Canadians are “very polite”.
 So other people usually don’t mind when we criticize them.